AnishMishra1/ecommerce/Readme.md

 => fixing the Error of duplicate key and jwt expire error etc.

-//...MADE API FOR USER FOR UPDATE, GET ETC..//
+//...MADE API FOR USER AND ADMIN FOR UPDATE, GET ETC..//
 ======
 => Made Api for get user detail.